|

 If a movie isn't

-really good, I don't want to spend the money to see
+really good, I don't want to spend the money to see it.
+"Rant"

-it.
-"Rant" at
+at

-gave Iron Man 2 only a 6 out
+AllOuttaBubbleGum.comgave Iron Man 2 only a 6 out of 10.
+I hear everyone

-everyone would eat like crazy because people love that food.
-But
+eat like crazy because people love that food.
+But COME ON, $4 for a

-COME ON, $4 for a small popcorn?!
-What is it, 5 cents worth of
+small popcorn?!
+What is it, 5 cents worth of popcorn?
+If people

-popcorn?
-If people aren't going to the movies, they should try a
+aren't going to the movies, they should try a price rollback and see

-price rollback and see how many people come and how much they eat.
+how many people come and how much they eat.

-One thing I won't eat: Sunmaid Milk Chocolate raisins—they're DISGUSTING.
+One thing I won't eat: Sunmaid Milk Chocolate raisins—they're

-have the classics.
-And, how do you expect us not to feel ripped off when
+SNO•CAPS!
+We must have the classics.
+And, how do you expect us not to

-the soda is 2x the price that it is at fast food places?
-If they can
+feel ripped off when the soda is 2x the price that it is at fast

-make a profit at that price, what's your excuse for gouging us?!
+food places?
+If they can make a profit at that price, what's your

 It just creates ill will.

-Today I was working on writing about PREDATOR and I'm
+Today I was writing about

-looking forward to
+PREDATOR and looking forward to

-PREDATORS (how could one not be?), but I remembered when I heard
+PREDATORS (how could one not be?), but I remembered when I

-Adrian Brody was in it as some kind of bad ass, I couldn't help
+Adrian Brody was in it as some kind of

-in an Aliens movie!
-Really the last person, okay, well
+in an Aliensmovie!
+Really the last person—okay, well

-Woody Allen would be the last person I would expect to see in an
+Woody Allen would be the last person I would expect to see

-she is the look to reproduce as android pleasure girl named "Call".
+she is the look to reproduce as android pleasure girl named

 the scrawniest thing since that "Brilliantine stick insect"